tzlaine/small_wg1_papers/P3117_extending_conditionally_borrowed.md

 `cartesian_product_view`.

-There is memory safety issue in this status quo, not just for these templates, but for all views that are not `borrowed_range`s.
+There is memory safety issue in this status quo, not just for these templates, but in the general case for views that are not `borrowed_range`s.
 Because the views contain state used by their iterators, including caches, their iterators share state and so are not regular.
 If a view's `.begin()` is taken multiple times, the operation of each iterator is not independent of the other iterators.
 It is possible to get undefined results when operating on the iterators, even on a single thread, because some operations latch state in the view that the iterator came from.
 An operation on one iterator `i1` may latch state in the view that another iterator `i2` then reads, when `i2` expects the view's state to reflect only *its* (`i2`'s) sequence of operations.

 This is not a memory safety issue for all views, but it is true in the general case.
 Due to the way that it does caching, `join_view` can invoke UB when